Our people

 Elena is the co-founder and Chief Executive Officer of the Law and Advocacy Centre for Women.
 She also sits on the Board as an Executive Director.

 Elena is a passionate advocate and leader who is dedicated to working collaboratively with organisation and individuals to reduce women’s criminalisation and imprisonment in Victoria.
-She currently leads LACW’s policy and systemic advocacy work, and is Co-Convenor of Smart Justice for Women, a sub-committee of the broader Smart Justice coalition convened by the Federation of Community Legal Centres.
+She is Co-Convenor of Smart Justice for Women, a sub-committee of the broader Smart Justice coalition convened by the Federation of Community Legal Centres (Federation), and also a member of the Federation Board.

 Elena previously worked at the Victorian Aboriginal Legal Service where she held the position of Senior Lawyer in the Criminal Law team.
 She advised and appeared on behalf of clients in complex criminal matters and shared responsibility for the mentoring and management of junior and support staff.